kibuchijw/alx-higher_level_programming/0x06-python-classes/README.md

 * Class Square that defines a square by:(based on 1-square.py)
 ### Area of a square
 * Class Square that defines a square by:(based on 2-square.py)
+### Access and update private attribute
+* Class Square that defines a square by:(based on 3-square.py)